Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Take A Sunset Boat Tour

-Most boat companies depart from the marina here, making it easy to hop on a sunset cruise and soak in the stunning coastline.
+A lot of the boat companies depart from the marina here.
+It makes it really easy to hop on a sunset cruise and soak in the stunning coastline.

-We booked with Get Away Boat Tour, but unfortunately, our trip was canceled due to a thunderstorm.
+We booked our sunset boat tour with Get Away Boat Tour, but unfortunately, our trip was canceled due to a thunderstorm.
 They were super accommodating and offered to reschedule for the next evening.

 Sadly we were leaving the next day and couldn’t make it work.
-Definitely a huge disappointment.
+It was definitely a huge disappointment and something I will be adding to my next Cinque Terre itinerary when I return.

 If you’re visiting in the summer, a boat tour is also a cooler way to experience the villages, literally.

-It’s a refreshing break from the heat and gives you a whole new perspective of Cinque Terre’s dramatic cliffs and colorful towns.
+It’s a refreshing break from the heat with breeze coming off the waves.
+It also gives you a whole new perspective of Cinque Terre’s dramatic cliffs and colorful towns.

 If you have time, don’t skip this experience!